MicoT/Metacrafters-Types-of-Functions/README.md

 npx hardhat run scripts/deploy.js --network localhost
 ```

-These commands should ensure that both the website and the local blockchain is running.
+Once the contract is deployed, the terminal/console should notify you where the contract is deployed and you can use the address to access it.

+You can use Remix IDE to connect to the token.

 ## Authors